mbod/comm318_F21_Project_Group1/presentations/README.md

-## Progress presentation for COMM313 GroupProject
+## Presentations for COMM313 Group Project

-* This folder should contain the files for your project presentations.
+* This folder should contain the subfolders and files for your project presentations.

 ### Initial Presentation